thoughtworksarts/thoughtworksarts.github.io/app/_people/felix-changoo.markdown

    url     : "https://github.com/kizerxl"

 ---
 Felix is a consultant software engineer at ThoughtWorks, specializing in iOS and Unity game development.
 He is the creator of the [iOS Augmented Reality with ARKit](https://www.packtpub.com/web-development/ios-augmented-reality-arkit-video) web video course, which tours various APIs and tools needed to develop Augmented Reality apps for iOS devices.
-He has a background in [painting and visual art](https://www.deviantart.com/el-chango/).

 During the summer of 2018, Felix collaborated with artist Catie Cuan to create a visualization system for robotics and choreography.